dynatrace-oss/dynatrace-azure-log-forwarder/readme.md

 # Dynatrace Azure Log Forwarder

+> ### Dynatrace Log Monitoring and generic log ingest is coming soon.
+If you are part of the Preview program you can already use dynatrace-azure-log-forwarder to ingest Azure logs.
+If you are waiting for General Availability please star this repository to get notified when Log Monitoring is ready.

 ## Overview
 This project provides mechanism that allows to stream Azure logs from Azure Event Hub into Dynatrace Logs via Azure Function App.
 It supports both: Azure Resource Logs and Azure Activity Logs.